Carduus nutans: Description

+Carduus nutans is a monocarpic herb and is classified as a biennial thistle, though it can have varying phenology depending on climate and habitat.
+Mature plants can reach 2.7 m in height with multi-branched stems.
+The leaves are prickly and jagged and can reach up to 40 cm in length.
 The leaves are dark green, coarsely bipinnately lobed, with a smooth, waxy surface and sharp yellow-brown to whitish spines at the tips of the lobes.
 They are more or less hairy on top, and wooly on the veins below.
+The stem is cottony/hairy, with thin ribs along them.
+The plants develop a rosette, with large leaves up to about 40 cm long.
+The seeds are able to germinate between 15 and 30 C, thriving in conditions that offer moist soil and an alternating day/night temperature.
+A single plant is able to produce around 100 seeds per flower, up to about 20,000 seeds per plant.
+Seeds are mainly wind dispersed and can survive in the soil seed bank for up to 20 years.

 Flowers

-The plant bears showy red-purple flowers.
+The plant bears showy flowers that range from a deep rose to violet color, rarely white.
 The large globose flower heads, containing hundreds of tiny individual flowers, are 3–5 cm (rarely to 7 cm) in diameter and occur at the tips of stems.
 The flower heads commonly droop to a 90° to 120° angle from the stem when mature, hence its alternate name of "nodding thistle".
 Each plant may produce thousands of straw-colored seeds adorned with plume-like bristles.
 They are 4 to 6 cm across, with purple-red bracts.

-The number of flowerheads per plant is site-dependent and ranges from about 20–50 on good sites and 1–20 on poor sites.
+The number of flower heads per plant is site-dependent and ranges from about 20–50 on good sites and 1–20 on poor sites.
 Flowering occurs from June to October, and seed dissemination occurs approximately one month after the flowers form.
-A single flower head may produce 1,200 seeds and a single plant up to 120,000 seeds, which are wind dispersed.
-The seeds may remain viable in the soil for over ten years, making it a difficult plant to control.